8.7.20

 My healing room sanctuary, the art studio!

-During this 2020 chaos, I decide to paint a few objects displayed on my studio window sills to create an allegorical symbolic still life in oil paint.
+Amidst the chaos of 2020, I made a deliberate decision to paint a few objects displayed on the windowsills of my studio.
+Each object was carefully chosen to create an allegorical, symbolic still life in oil paint.

 Art Studio View

-The allegorical symbolism and their meanings for this painting,
+The allegorical symbolism and its meanings for this painting,

 'Tipping Point ~ Taurus & Tin':